abstracta/browser-copilot/README.md

 ### Agent Development

-To develop a new agent, you can refer to the [agent folder](./agent) for a simple example.
+To develop a new agent, you can refer to the [agent-mock](./agent-mock), [agent-simple](./agent-simple) or [agent-extended](./agent-extended/) folders.
+The later is the most complete one with proper documentation on endpoints and `manifest.json`.

 For the development environment, this project uses [devbox](https://www.jetpack.io/devbox) and [direnv](https://github.com/direnv/direnv).